clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 Here we'll mention Cassandra-specific concepts, that may be not familiar for the newcomers.

-__Keyspace__ is what's usually called Database in relational databases, it holds Column Families, sets of key-value pairs. __Column family__ is somewhat close to the Table concept from relational DBs.
-There're no relationships enforced between Column Families in Cassandra, even though you may build your own foreign keys, _there will be no checks performed_ during writes and deletes to ensure integrity.
+__Keyspace__ is what's usually called database in relational databases, it holds column families, sets of key-value pairs. __Column family__ is somewhat close to the table concept from relational DBs.
+There're no relationships enforced between column families in Cassandra, even though you may build your own foreign keys, _there will be no checks performed_ during writes and deletes to ensure integrity.
 You'll have to implement these things yourself.

 Cassandra allows you to scale your database incrementally, by adding more nodes to the cluster.
-For that, it uses Consistent Hashing and Virtual Nodes.
+For that, it uses consistent hashing and virtual nodes.

 In relational databases, scalability is often achieved by 2 factors:

   * __Replication__.
-You add slaves, that get replicated data from master, which allows you to scale reads.
+You add more nodes, data gets replicated to them, which allows you to scale reads.

-  * __Sharding__.
-It allows you to distribute data, depending on the sharding key, to one of the machines.
+  * __Sharding__ allows you to distribute writes, depending on the sharding key, to one of the machines.

 With replication, you still get difficulties when you have write-heavy